 For the attendee, Artist Alley offers an ever-changing assortment of goods and services to browse, as the artists offering their work in the Alley will change from day to day, or even within the same day as one person leaves and another one sets up for business.
 We have had vendors selling a huge variety of goods over the years, from the classic sketchbook commissions and badges, to steampunk jewelry and etched glassware.
 The Alley starts business every day at the same time as our Dealers Den, but where the Den closes in the evening, you will find artists in the Alley working late into the night.

-- The price for an artist alley seat is $10, per day.
-Details about the space layout is below.
+- The price for an artist alley seat is will be announced later.
+Click for layout details

 - Sign-up for Artist Alley is available at the Convention only; it cannot be done ahead of time.
 The lottery for artist alley spots will begin at 9:30AM on Friday.
-See the full schedule.
+Click for lottery details

 - To enter for the lottery for the artist alley spots, you must have a Texas Sales Tax Permit on file with us.

 - There is a limit on what can be sold in the artist alley.
-See full list.
+Click for allowed items details

 All business is conducted within the Dealers Den or Artist Alley at Furry Fiesta.
 Anyone doing business at random tables (or anywhere else) around the Convention will be directed to stop.
 Failure to stop may result in the artist being not allowed in the artist alley or dealer room in the current and/or future years and also may result in removal from the convention as a whole.